 Clinics can improve the chances of success of frozen embryo transfer with proper timing and handling.
 Patients, on the other hand, can potentially increase FET success rate by freezing healthy embryos early in the process of IVF.
 If a patient has two healthy embryos, instead of transferring both, she may opt to transfer them in separate rounds of IVF.

 If both are transferred, neither may result in pregnancy, or it may result in a risky multiple pregnancy.
 But if only one is transferred at a time, the patient will not have to go through stimulation, egg retrieval, or fertilization, and each transfer has an equal chance of success.

 Own Eggs Frozen Embryos Success Rate by Ages

-*The following Frozen Embryos success rate reports are base on the latest CDC data published in March 2020 using more than 20 transfers.
+*The following Frozen Embryos success rate reports are base on the latest CDC data published in April 2021 (Preliminary 2019 Data) using more than 20 transfers.

 Own Eggs Frozen Embryo Transfer Success Rate at Age Under 35

 |Clinic Name||Pct transfers using frozen embryos age <35||Live Birth Age <35||Singleton Live Births Age <35||Average number transfers Age <35||Total number transfers Age <35|